 The battle at the end, where The Protagonist pirates battle against Davy Jones and his crew of undead fishmen in the middle of a thunderstorm called down by a furious sea goddess while both ships circle a whirlpool.
 It does not get more epic than this.

 Davy Jones tauntingly calls Jack "A lost bird that never learned ta fly!"
 Jack responds, "Never to late too learn, eh?" and soars straight up into the Dutchman's rigging with a bit of help from a severed line.
 Which leads directly to Jack and Jones having a protracted sword fight on the yardarm.
+During said duel, Jack conclusively outfights Jones with raw skill, despite the former basically being the worst of the main cast as far as technical fighting ability goes.
 The dialogue right before the duel on the yardarm is noteworthy:

 Davy Jones bellowing FIRE! at the top of his lungs while this magisterial piece plays.
 Epic indeed!

 Barbossa, when he marries Will and Elizabeth during the middle of the aforementioned battle.
 "Just kiss!"
 Them marrying themselves in the battle.
 Also the flood of music and water when they kiss.